MistyCommunity/Documentation/src/content/misty-ii/rest-api/api-reference.md

 * Result (string) - Returns `true` if no errors related to this request.

+### SetDisplaySettings

+Adjusts general display settings.
+Currently, this command is only used to revert the display settings, redraw the default image display layer, and set the image to Misty's default startup eyes.

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** This command is currently in **Beta**, and related hardware, firmware, or software is still under development.
+Feel free to use this command, but recognize that it may behave unpredictably at this time.
+{{box op="end"}}

+Endpoint: POST &lt;robot-ip-address&gt;/api/display/settings

+Parameters

+* RevertToDefault (boolean) - If true, deletes all display layers, and re-draws the default image display layer with Misty's default startup eyes.

+Return Values

+* Result (boolean) - Returns `true` if there are no errors related to this command.

 ### SetFlashlight

 Turns the LED flashlight on Misty's head on or off.